unity-atoms/unity-atoms/docs/api/unityatoms.monohooks.md

 ---

+## `Collider2DGameObjectCollider2DGameObjectFunction`

+Function x 2 of type `Collider2DGameObject`.
+Inherits from `AtomFunction<Collider2DGameObject, Collider2DGameObject>`.

+---

 ## `ColliderGameObjectColliderGameObjectFunction`

 Function x 2 of type `ColliderGameObject`.
 Inherits from `AtomFunction<ColliderGameObject, ColliderGameObject>`.

 ---

+## `SyncCollider2DGameObjectVariableInstancerToCollection`

+Adds Variable Instancer's Variable of type Collider2DGameObject to a Collection or List on OnEnable and removes it on OnDestroy.

+---

-## `Collider2DGameObjectCollider2DGameObjectFunction`
+## `SyncColliderGameObjectVariableInstancerToCollection`

-Function x 2 of type `Collider2DGameObject`.
-Inherits from `AtomFunction<Collider2DGameObject, Collider2DGameObject>`.
+Adds Variable Instancer's Variable of type ColliderGameObject to a Collection or List on OnEnable and removes it on OnDestroy.

 ---